-bed-in-a-box, 100 night trial.
+The Headlines:bed-in-a-box, 100 night trial.
 Free pickup if you don’t want to keep it.
-Certipur certified for the polyfoam layers, 10 year warranty.
-Hybrid mattress using conical springs and foam (including synthetic latex).
+Certipur certified, 10 year warranty.
+Hybrid mattress using micro conical springs and foam.

-Simba truly is something different, compared to the majority of online companies who use all poly foam layers, Simba brings more to the table.
-Number one is the use of tiny micro pocket springs.
+The Simba Hybrid makes use use of tiny micro pocket springs.
 Be under no illusion though when you read 2500 conical pocket springs, these are small micro springs and 2500 is the number in a King size mattress.
 Conical refers to their cone like or tapered shape which gives them a consistent spring throughout the range of movement.

 - Single 24kg